 Evidence suggests that the first device to use the wheel and axle combination was a true potter's wheel, which is free spinning and has a wheel and axle mechanism.
 These were developed in Mesopotamia (modern-day Iraq, Kuwait, Turkey, and Syria) sometime around 4000 BCE.
 The oldest surviving example, which was found in Ur, dates to around 3100 BCE, and there is evidence of wheeled vehicles by the late 4th millennium BCE.

 The compass has helped humans to explore and navigate around the world.
 In today’s world of satellites and GPS, it may seem irrelevant, but it was an important invention in its day.

 However, the compass may have originally been created for spiritual purposes and only later adapted for navigational purposes.
 The earliest compasses were most likely invented by the Chinese, around 200 BC.
 Some were made of lodestone, which is a naturally-occurring form of the mineral magnetite.

-There is also evidence that other civilizations may have used lodestone for navigation or for spiritual purposes.
-At some point, possibly around 1050 CE, people began suspending the lodestones to allow them to move freely, and using them for navigation.
+There is also evidence that other civilizations may have used lodestones for navigation or for spiritual purposes.
+At some point, possibly around 1050 CE, people began suspending the lodestones to allow them to move freely and use them for navigation.
 A description of a magnetized needle and its use among sailors occurs in a European book written in 1190, so by that time, it is likely that the use of a needle as a compass was commonplace.